Inclement Weather Guidelines

 - What other area school districts are doing.
 We share information with other local school districts and check their status.
 This does not mean that South-Western Schools will automatically be closed if Columbus City Schools are closed.

-WILL WE HAVE A TWO-HOUR DELAY?
+DOES SWCSD HAVE A PLAN FOR A TWO-HOUR DELAY?

 The district has studied a two-hour delay as part of the decision to keep school open or to close.
 As we studied this option we involved a variety of staff, community, and parents.
 Based upon the vast differences in the 119-square mile geographic areas of the district, it was determined that in those rare cases when a two-hour delay would be an option, it would be more appropriate to close school for that day.
 Part of this reasoning is based upon those situations in which a two-hour delay would eventually become a school closing.
 Students may be left without child care, care givers outside the district may not be appropriately prepared for the change, a student may be left at a bus stop for an extended period of time waiting on a bus, or an individual may not receive word of the change.